LBT-CNRS/MDDriver/README.md

 **For UnityMol:** Copy/paste the library file into the `Plugins` folder of the UnityMol build.

+### Artifacts

+During CI, the UnityMol Plugin is build for all platforms automatically and stored in the artifacts.
+**You can find the latest artifacts in the [GitHub Actions](https://github.com/LBT-CNRS/MDDriver/actions) page**.

 ## References

 [1]: Lanrezac, A.; Laurent, B.; Santuz, H.; Férey, N.; Baaden, M. Fast and Interactive Positioning of Proteins within Membranes.
 Algorithms 2022, 15, 415. https://doi.org/10.3390/a15110415